 Acupuncture is often thought of as a treatment for pain and is used to manage conditions such as tension headaches or chronic pain.
 It also can help with issues in pregnancy including back pain, neck pain &/or pelvic pain with other added benefits.

-But first, let’s clarify what specifically prenatal acupuncture is.
-Due to the increased stresses and shifting mechanics of pregnancy, it is difficult to rehabilitate back and pelvic discomfort, prenatal acupuncture is a service that relieves these symptoms.
+But first, let’s clarify what specifically antenatal acupuncture is.
+Due to the increased stresses and shifting mechanics of pregnancy, it is difficult to rehabilitate back and pelvic discomfort, antenatal acupuncture is a service that relieves these symptoms.

-To gain the maximum benefits of prenatal acupuncture, we recommend that women have 1 to 2 30 minute acupuncture sessions per week, and should begin to see benefits after 3 sessions.
+To gain the maximum benefits of antenatal acupuncture, we recommend that women have 1 to 2 30 minute acupuncture sessions per week, and should begin to see benefits after 3 sessions.

 How often should you have acupuncture during pregnancy?